Bromwich Hall - The Manor House Museum

 We are slowly turning the building into a heritage visitor attraction and for use for a variety of community projects and activities so new activities are happening all the time.
 However please bear with us as the building is very much work in progress.

-Bromwich Hall - The Manor House Museum is open for special events and activities, school holiday fun, some Bank Holiday Mondays and much more throughout the year and free guided tours and self-guided visits are available in the spring and summer on Sundays and Mondays as listed below; and at other times throughout the year as advertised on the 'What's On' section of the Museum Service web pages.
+Bromwich Hall - The Manor House Museum is normally open for special events and activities, school holiday fun, some Bank Holiday Mondays and much more throughout the year and free guided tours and self-guided visits are available in the spring and summer on Sundays and Mondays as listed below; and at other times throughout the year as advertised on the 'What's On' section of the Museum Service web pages.
+However due to Covid 19 we will be open for a limited series of open days.
+Click the what's on link to find out more.

 Please note access to the whole building is not available on special event days.
 If you are interested in seeing the whole building and learning about its fascinating story then please come along on one of our guided or self guided tour days as advertised.
 You could also book your group or organisation in for a private guided tour at a small cost.
 Give us a call for more information and availability.
 Call 0121 588 2985